ldelatte/spc-ansible-collections/README.md

 ### Target PC

-- Linux versions: Tested on CentOS Stream 9
+- Linux versions of RHEL family: Tested on Rocky Linux 9.5 and CentOS Stream 9
 - The installation of the target Linux included the options "server with GUI" like Gnome and "container support" like podman.
 - By default, /data is the directory that will contain your permanent data: docs, video, etc ...
 Better deploy it on its own volume.
 - It must be accessible by the ansible machine, either directly (same machine) or via ssh.